OHIO-ECT/ITS-4750-Lab-01/README.md

     a.
 For packet 58, show the MAC address **explain** which part of the address identifies the manufacturer of the card.

     b.
 From DNS data **show** entire Wireshark packet output from the packet.

+8. **Create a GitHub Account** - email GitHub account name to instructors.

 ### Network Diagram